What Does a Physician Assistant Do? (PA Duties by Specialty)

 The duties and responsibilities of the PA will change based upon which specialty you choose to pursue.
 Let’s take a further look into what will be expected of you based on the specialty you work in.
 The following are the most common specialties for Physician Assistants.

-1. What Does a Physician Assistant in Anesthesia Do?
+1. Physician Assistant's Duties in Anesthesia

 If you are interested in pursuing a career in anesthesia as a physician assistant, you will be performing thorough health histories of patients, performing physical examinations, initiating appropriate labs, radiology tests, or other special tests required for evaluation to develop a working diagnosis and treatment plan.
 You will be providing information to patients regarding anesthesia and pain management as well as answering any questions that they may have.
 As a physician assistant in anesthesia, some other responsibilities would be to educate patients on the peri-operative process, treatments, drug and treatment side effects, and hazards that could occur.

-2. What Does a Physician Assistant in Cardiology Do?
+2. Physician Assistant's Duties in Cardiology

 The duties of a physician assistant in cardiology